George Washington Custis Lee: Later life

 In late 1865, Lee was hired as a professor at the Virginia Military Institute.
 Lee held this position until the death of his father.
 Between 1871 and 1897, Lee served as the ninth president of Washington and Lee University.
 In 1877, seven years after his father's death, Custis Lee sued in a case with assistance from Robert Lincoln that went all the way to the United States Supreme Court to regain title to the family mansion, Arlington House and plantation, which had become Arlington National Cemetery.
 Lee's case, United States v.
 Lee (106 U.S. 196), was decided in his favor by a 5–4 vote, in 1882.
-Lee won both the house and the 1100 acre surrounding the mansion.
-In 1883, Lee sold Arlington House to the United States Government for $150,000.
+Lee won both the house and the 1100 acre surrounding the mansion, but was less interested in retaining the estate than gaining a cash compensation for its value.
+In 1883, Lee sold Arlington House back to the United States Government for $150,000.
 In 1897, Lee resigned as president of Washington and Lee University.
 He then moved to the home of his late brother, Major General William Henry Fitzhugh Lee's Ravensworth Mansion.
 Custis Lee died on February 18, 1913, in Alexandria, Virginia, and is buried in the University Chapel, near his family members.
 He never married, and had no children.